holmesrichards/pmf/README.md

 ### Discussion

-As discussed below, it is important that filter stages have unity DC gain and mixer ratios be correct at a level of about 1% or better, preferably more like 0.1%.
+As discussed [here](Docs/tolerances.md), it is important that filter stages have unity DC gain and mixer ratios be correct at a level of about 1% or better, preferably more like 0.1%.

 The 82k feedback resistors used in the ED design are a puzzle: Per the CEM3320 datasheet, they result in a gain of around 0.82.
 In the datasheet circuit these resistors are 100k giving gain 0.999.
 On the breadboard I found some gain variation, so I replaced the 91k resistors (RI, RC) with 82k + 20k trimmers.